 Another excellent and much shorter read is this recent blog, “The Wine Gourd,” written by David Morrison, titled “Current Medical Evidence Says that Wine is not Harmful in Small Doses.”

-Much of the time, when alcohol is referred to as unhealthy, it has to do with overindulging in wine or regular amounts of beer or spirits.
+Much of the time, when alcohol is referred to as unhealthy, it has to do with overindulging in wine, beer, or spirits.
 Does wine cause cancer?
 It can, but it can also help; it is just a matter of degrees, or rather, glasses.